-Introduction - Expanding School-Level Financial Reporting
+Introduction - Site-Based Financial Reporting

-Beginning in fiscal year 2024, all Local Education Agencies (LEAs) must complete two school-level financial reports: the Site-Based Expenditure Report (SBER) and the School-Level Finance Survey (SLFS).
+Starting in fiscal year 2024, all Local Education Agencies (LEAs) began submitting two school-level financial reports -- the Site-Based Expenditure Report (SBER) and the School-Level Finance Survey (SLFS).
 SBER is a requirement of the Every Student Succeeds Act (ESSA); Illinois' school districts have completed this report since FY 2019.
 The National Center for Education Statistics has administered SLFS as an optional survey since 2014.
-On April 18, 2023, the U.S. Office of Management and Budget made SLFS mandatory for all states.
+The U.S. Office of Management and Budget made SLFS mandatory for all states on April 18, 2023.

 Both SBER and SLFS are required for the same population of "reporting entities" (as defined later in this document) and make use of the same unaudited, year-end expenditure data.
 Although the figures reported at each school are expressed differently in these reports - most notably, SBER represents expenditures in per-pupil terms while SLFS reports school-level total expenditures - LEAs have enhanced their school-level expenditure accounting practices since FY 2019.
 ISBE also has expanded its capacity to offer support for school-level financial reporting during that period.
 In FY 2021, ISBE launched an online tool in the ISBE Web Application Security (IWAS) system to facilitate site-based financial reporting.
 Districts that use this online tool upload actual expenditure data from their general ledgers and calculate the per-pupil expenditures entirely within IWAS.
 ISBE continues to improve this reporting approach each year.
-The tool now automates the identification of accounts for exclusion, streamlines allocation for single-site districts, and offers advantages for FY 2024 reporting.
-Specifically, ISBE will be able to complete the SLFS for most districts that use the online tool to calculate site-based expenditures for the Report Card.
+The tool now automates the identification of accounts for exclusion, streamlines allocation for single-site districts, and offers advantages for school-level financial reporting.
+Specifically, ISBE is able to complete the SLFS for most districts that use the online tool to calculate site-based expenditures for the Illinois Report Card.